zymurgistperp/failed-ping-alert/README.md

 # failed-ping-alert
-audio alert when a up is unreachable
+audio alert when an ip is unreachable